IIIF/website/source/event/2018/washington-workshops.md

  * A discussion about the Mirador 3 development and identification of Use cases.

 # **Universal Viewer showcase and discussions**

+The Universal Viewer has a growing community of adopters, from national libraries and museums to one-person projects.
+It is made for simple, consistent presentation and sharing of digitised books, artworks, archives, audio, video and 3D objects.

+The Universal Viewer is also built from parts that can be assembled to produce different user experiences for other audiences.

+This workshop will give a showcase of how people are using the UV and then split into a technical and non technical discussion around future developments and directions.

+* Lead: Tom Crane and Ed Silverton
+* Others:
+* Duration:  2:00 - 5:00
+* Intended Audience: People who are new to Mirador and/or IIIF who are interested in learning more.

+**Showcase**
+ * Short presentations showing the UV in action.
+Presenters to be confirmed

+**Discussions**
+ * Split into two groups one technical to discuss issues brought by participants and discuss future developments of the UV.

 # **IIIF and Annotations**

+Annotations are an exciting part of IIIF and allow things like transcriptions, OCR and crowdsourcing data to be displayed along side images.
+This workshop will demonstrate how to get started with an annotation store and look at different ways to generate and use annotations.

+* Lead: Matt McGrattan
+* Others:
+* Duration:  2:00 - 5:00
+* Intended Audience: People who are interested in learning more about how to create annotations and in particular how to setup an annotation store.

+<script async defer src="https://maps.googleapis.com/maps/api/js?key=AIzaSyABBvwq6o-hTwwlEaLLK7SLLPC0emBOSjE&callback=initMap" ></script>
 <!-- Link not working: https://www.si.edu/museums/ripley-center -->

 [washington]: {{ site.url }}{{ site.baseurl }}/event/2018/washington/